Sewerbird/Kyahidan-Culture-Project/Almanac/README.md

 # Kyahidan Almanac

-The almanac covers a typical year of Kyahidan, and reports on the cyclical phenomenon of both the Kyahidan culture as well as its climate.
+The almanac covers a typical year of Kyahida, and reports on the cyclical phenomenon of both the Kyahidan culture as well as its climate.
 Astrological events, festivals, holidays, memorials, marine migrations, rituals, horoscopes: all these things belong here, in which is essentially a detailed calendar.
 A few witticisms can happily sneaked in to 'fill space', along with Magazine references.

 ## Generation Approach